eagronin/yelp-prepare/README.md

 users assign in their reviews.
 The dependent variable (or the target) in this classification analysis is the number of stars that a business gets in a review.
 The features are:

 1. The amount of time that the user has been yelping, defined as the difference between the review date and yelping_since date (the number of stars may depend on user yelping experience);
-2. The average number of stars assigned by the user (to multiple businesses), i.e. average_stars (whether the user is a soft or hard grader or, alternatively, whether the user lives in an area in which businesses are of particularly high or particularly low quality);
+2. The average number of stars assigned by the user (to multiple businesses), i.e. average_stars (whether the user is a soft or hard grader or, alternatively, whether the user lives in an area in which businesses are of a particularly high or a particularly low quality);
 3. The total number of reviews provided by the user (representing both user yelping experience and user engagement level);
 4. The number of fans that the user has (do hard or soft graders have more fans?);
 5. The number of people who found the user useful or funny or cool.